-You can describe what style of art works best for particular decor.
+You can describe what style of artwork best for particular decor.

-As you can see, there are endless topics you can write about with this one subject.
+As you can see, there are endless topics you can write about this one subject.

 The more helpful you are, the more traffic to your sites you will generate.